tarwn/lessthandot-hugo/blogs/content/posts/2011-07-18-building-a-lightweight-project-management-process.md

   * High potential for variability/change
       * I am new to the company and have a poorer feel for what they need than more experienced employees
-      * The company hasn&#8217;t had this type of system before, so the requirements will be more changeable and will require greater refinement along the way
+      * The company hasn't had this type of system before, so the requirements will be more changeable and will require greater refinement along the way
-      * I don&#8217;t have direct contact with stakeholders or end users
+      * I don't have direct contact with stakeholders or end users
   * Limited experience with tools (existing, in-house architecture/codebase)
       * I am not comfortable (or was not) with the system I was adding onto
       * Standards are limited to finding existing examples to duplicate
       * Expected to convert some existing components for wider use w/ my portion without disrupting their existing functions
   * No automated testing &#8211; the framework is challenging for unit testing
   * Live environment &#8211; though my pieces of the system would not be live for weeks or months, the system is deployed weekly and existing portions would be used and revised
-  * I am a team of one &#8211; limits flexibility, easier to get &#8220;stuck in the mud&#8221; without someone to pull me out, limited to my own experiences
+  * I am a team of one &#8211; limits flexibility, easier to get “stuck in the mud” without someone to pull me out, limited to my own experiences

 So having a focus and an understanding of my initial challenges, I built an initial process.

 ## The End Process

 From the focus and challenges above, I pulled together a minimal process.
-Let&#8217;s look at that process then circle back around to the &#8220;why was that piece chosen&#8221;.
+Let's look at that process then circle back around to the “why was that piece chosen”.
 This process borrows heavily from Lean and Scrum processes, incorporating the idea of iterations (or sprints), a visual board, and a burndown chart.

 I started by identifying the major features we were looking for in the system.
 Once I had these (through a series of conversations and prototyping), I had my manager prioritize them and help group them into potential releases.
 Initially this proved to be 3 major releases and a few extra features that would be prioritized after the last release.